gregteo/Greg-Teo-Portfolio/README.md

 # [Project 2: Data Preparation & Analysis Project](https://github.com/gregteo/Programming-for-Business-Analytics)

+This project applies web data extraction techniques to retrieve business names and other related information from webpage.
+Extracted business names are used as keys and all related information are labelled and stored as values in a dictionary.

 #### [Part A: Data Preparation Module](https://github.com/gregteo/Programming-for-Business-Analytics/blob/main/CIS9650-Final%20Project%20Part%20A%20Final%20Output.ipynb)
  * Applies web data extraction techniques to retrieve business names and other related information from webpage